Burnley Grammar School: History

-In 1959 the grammar school moved once again to larger premises on Byron Street (53.795°N 2.293°W), neighboring the girls school with Ivy Bank Secondary Modern School also constructed on the site in the 1960s.
+In 1959 the grammar school moved once again to larger premises on Byron Street (53.795°N 2.293°W), next to the girls' school, with Ivy Bank Secondary Modern School also constructed on the site in the 1960s.

-The school celebrated an annual founders day at St Peters.
-During the 70's it had very active Public Speaking & Debating Clubs (Mr JD Mitchell), a Photographic Society (Mr AG Stephenson), Film club (Mr Wardle), French Club (Madam Heap).

-Most boys took up to 10 GCE 'O' levels, and rarer subjects including Geology (Mr HH Grieve), Control Technology (Mr Stephenson), Additional Maths (Mr Grayson), Latin, were offered.
-The school was particularly successful at encouraging boys to read PPP/PPE at Oxford.

-The mixed comprehensive Habergham High School was formed in 1981, from the merger of two schools, with the girls school becoming the sixth form centre.
+The mixed comprehensive Habergham High School was formed in 1981, from the merger of two schools, with the girls' school becoming the sixth form centre.